Spousal Support FAQs

 In most marriages, the partners do not have the same net worth, similar earning potential, or identical financial obligations.
 In some cases, one partner may have even sacrificed his or her career to take care of the family.
 Spousal support and maintenance payments in Chicago and throughout Illinois are granted on a case-by-case basis.

-For many years, the family law attorneys at Nottage and Ward, LLP, have helped spouses negotiate equitable maintenance payment agreements or litigated on their behalf in family court.
+Since 1988, the family law attorneys at Nottage and Ward, LLP, have helped spouses negotiate equitable maintenance payment agreements or litigated on their behalf in family court.
 Until recently, spousal support or maintenance payments in Illinois were determined by judges according to several factors, such as the earning potential of each spouse and their financial obligations.

 Since January 2015, however, the enactment of Public Act 098-0961 has provided judges and the majority of divorcing couples with greater clarity about when maintenance payments are to be awarded and the amount of the given award.

 Until January 2015, all decisions about maintenance payments would be decided based on the discretion of a judge.
 Each judge, on a case-by-case basis, would decide whether to award maintenance, how much to award, and for how long the award and payments would continue.

 In January 2015, the Illinois legislature enacted Public Act 098-0961, which created a set of guidelines for judges to follow when awarding maintenance payments.
 In most cases, support payments will be decided according to the guidelines; in some cases, judges will have discretion to deviate from the guidelines, but the deviations from the guidelines are designed to be rare.

 When Do the Support Payment Guidelines Apply?